 When news happens, helicopters are on the scene in minutes to provide live coverage of everything from natural disasters to police pursuits.
 Airbus rotorcraft are the first choice of news organisations worldwide – from national networks to local television stations.

-The H125, a member of the Ecureuil/AStar family of lightweight helicopters is the international electronic newsgathering (ENG) workhorse, recognised for its low-vibration and large cabin environment.
+The H125, a member of the Ecureuil/AStar family of lightweight helicopters, is the international electronic newsgathering (ENG) workhorse, recognised for its low-vibration and large cabin environment.
 The designed-in power margins enable this helicopter product line to be equipped with the full complement of newsgathering equipment, including gyro-stabilised cameras, downlink transmission systems, and radio communications.
 A large number of Ecureuil/AStar helicopters are used in the United States as one of the world’s largest ENG markets.

 Hands-on training provides helicopter pilots of all skill levels with valuable experience in flying a rotorcraft and in familiarising themselves with its systems.

 The H125 is the mainstay of training courses in many countries, enabling trainees to fly sophisticated rotorcraft with the latest avionics and displays, while providing lower hourly operational costs.
 When IFR or twin-engine training is required, the H135 is the preferred helicopter whatever the mission, thanks to its modern avionics and outstanding 4-axis autopilot, which prepares trainees for missions in bigger helicopters.

-This flight training is supplemented by Airbus’ global training centre network, which provides resources that include ground-based full-flight simulators, system trainers and procedural training devices, along with classroom education.
+This flight training is supplemented by Airbus’ global network of training centres, which provides resources that include ground-based full-flight simulators, system trainers and procedural training devices, along with classroom instruction.